 To ensure visitor safety during the major restoration work, Mariposa Grove closed in July 2015 for a temporary period.
 Throughout the closure, trail and habitat crews transformed the grove by pulling out pavement, planting native flora, and building new trails and boardwalks.
 Volunteers and youth program participants played a role, too, by helping with activities such as removing social trails or collecting seeds for future planting.
 Not far from the grove, a construction crew created a new arrival plaza at the South Entrance, where visitors can now park, get an introduction to the sequoias, and take a shuttle up to the trees.

+The grove reopened to the public in June 2018.
 Key elements of the restoration include: